Carmelo Anthony's Success and Achievements in Timeline

 On January 11, 2017, in a game against the Philadelphia 76ers, Carmelo Anthony scored 28 points to move past Robert Parish into 26th place in the NBA career scoring ladder.

-On January 19, 2017, Anthony scored a Knicks-record 25 points in the second quarter.
+On January 19, 2017, Carmelo Anthony scored a Knicks-record 25 points in the second quarter, breaking the old record of 24 points shared by Willis Reed and Allan Houston.

 February 12, 2017: Passing Charles Barkley in Career Scoring

-On February 12, 2017, Carmelo Anthony scored a game-high 25 points to move past Charles Barkley into 25th position in the NBA career scoring list in a game against the San Antonio Spurs.
+On February 12, 2017, in a game against the San Antonio Spurs, Carmelo Anthony scored a game-high 25 points to move past Charles Barkley into 25th position in the NBA career scoring list.

 On March 12, 2017, in a loss to the Brooklyn Nets, Carmelo Anthony became only the third player to score 10,000 points for two franchises.

-On November 9, 2017, Carmelo Anthony passed Allen Iverson on the NBA all-time scoring list, moving to 24th place.
+On November 9, 2017, Carmelo Anthony surpassed Allen Iverson on the NBA all-time scoring list, moving into 24th place.
+Anthony only needed 12 points to pass Iverson and he finished the game with 28 points.

-On November 26, 2017, Carmelo Anthony passed Ray Allen on the NBA all-time scoring list and moved to 23rd place.
+On November 26, 2017, Carmelo Anthony passed Ray Allen on the NBA all-time scoring list, advancing to 23rd place.

-On December 11, 2017, Carmelo Anthony passed Vince Carter for 22nd on the NBA all-time scoring list.
+On December 11, 2017, Carmelo Anthony moved past Vince Carter to take the 22nd spot on the NBA all-time scoring list.

 On August 1, 2020, Carmelo Anthony scored 21 points in the Portland Trail Blazers' first game of the NBA restart against the Memphis Grizzlies.